nobilelucifero/tinyrn.css/README.md

-Normreset
+Normreset (tinyrn)
 =========

-A super super (and silly) simple CSS resetter/normalizer for my HTML/CSS/JS demos
+A super super (and silly) tiny CSS reset and normalizer (kinda) for my HTML/CSS/JS demos

 Copy and paste version